Return to Sex after a Hysterectomy

 Sex after Hysterectomy

 Once you've had a hysterectomy, you must wait until the vaginal tissue heals completely before resuming sexual activity or using vaginal dilators.
 The American College of Obstetrics and Gynecologists recommend waiting six to eight weeks before inserting anything in the vagina.
-Talk to your doctor about any concerns you may have before seeing a pelvic floor physical or occupational therapist.
+Talk to your doctor about any concerns you may have before seeing a pelvic floor physical therapist.
 Sex after hysterectomy can be complicated due several reasons.

 Menopause Symptoms Can Affect Sexual Function